crespohector/welcome-to-mod-7/README.md

 ## E-Commerce Apps
 E-commerce websites *(Ebay, Etsy, etc.)* where users upload “products” will require Products & Reviews as first two core features.
 Other E-commerce apps *(Amazon, any brand sites, etc)* where users don't upload "products" will require Reviews & Orders/Purchases as core features.
-Shopping cart can not be it's own core CRUD feature, this can be a bonus feature that ties together with the Orders feature.
+Shopping cart can not be its own core CRUD feature, this can be a bonus feature that ties together with the Orders feature.
 Please note that **multiple user types are not allowed**. *(Ex- Business owner and customers)*

 ## Projects that are not allowed
 * Instagram